ruivergani/coffee-delivery/README.md

 ## Functionalities

+- List of products (coffees) available for purchase
-- Add a new Pomodoro task to the list.
+- Add a specific number of items to the cart
-- Check the history of tasks done.
+- Increase or remove the number of items in the cart
-- Start timer or Pause Timer.
+- Form for the user to fill in their address
+- Display the total items in the cart in the Header
+- Display the total value of the sum of items in the cart multiplied by the value

 ___